Pope Francis: Church Must Play Her Part in ‘True Cultural Revolution’

 “It is therefore urgent to intensify the study and exchange on the effects of such evolution of society in a technological sense to articulate an anthropological synthesis able to face this epochal challenge,” he told the assembled academics, meeting to discuss the theme “Accompanying Life: New Responsibilities in the Technological Era.”

 The Pope’s speech came after a controversial radical overhaul of the Pontifical Academy for Life during the summer.
-The changes included the appointment of new members including some who belong to other religions, publicly hold views at odds with the Church’s teaching on life issues, or have dissented from the teaching of Paul VI’s encyclical, Humanae Vitae.
+The changes chiefly comprised the appointment of new members including some who belong to other religions, publicly hold views at odds with the Church’s teaching on life issues, or have dissented from the teaching of Paul VI’s encyclical, Humanae Vitae.

 Francis said Academy members’ counsel could “no longer be limited to the resolution of questions posed by specific situations of ethical, social or legal conflict” because the “human creature” is now in a “special passage of history” in which “ever new questions” about the meaning of human life, its origins and destiny “encounter each other in an unprecedented context.”